Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 | Execution Time | Baseline | Reduced | Improved |
 ---

+Table 3 demonstrates that computational optimization improves execution efficiency without modifying the completed mathematical framework.

+The benchmark therefore separates implementation improvements from the mathematical structure itself.

+As summarized in Table 2 and Table 3, implementation-level optimization reduced computational overhead while preserving identical structural reconstruction.

+These observations indicate that implementation strategy and mathematical formulation remain independent within the proposed framework.

+The benchmark and optimization results further demonstrate that computational improvements can be achieved without altering the completed mathematical framework.

+This separation between mathematical structure and implementation strategy represents one of the central computational characteristics of IKERUSIKI Theory.

 ### Summary

 Application 4 completes the computational evaluation of IKERUSIKI Theory.